abachi-io/blockchain-service/README.md

 ## How to Contribute

-1. Clone repo and create a new branch
+1. Clone the repo and create a new branch
-2. Make changes and test
+2. Make intended changes and test thoroughly
-3. Submit Pull Request with comprehensive description of changes
+3. Submit a PR (pull request) with a comprehensive description of changes